veracruz-project/veracruz-examples/deep-learning-server/README.md

 ### TODO
 - Tests such as 1) prediction results of training 2) aggregation results
 - Run inside freestanding execution engine
-- ONNX model federated learning: clients use Tensorflow, Pytorch, then export trained model to ONNX for our aggregation
+- ONNX model federated learning: clients use Tensorflow, Pytorch, and then export trained model to ONNX for our aggregation
 - Run inside real-time Veracruz execution engine (Policy, etc)